 There are several resources I used to map things out.
 First is the NZ Camping app by Rankers.
 This app is available for offline use, and you can search according to your style of camping – tent, non-self-contained vehicle, or self-contained vehicle.
 You can also narrow things down by DOC campsites of Holiday Parks.
 The campsites are all rated in the app.
 They also have some activities, mostly free walks.
 You can favorite items to save them for later.

 I also used Google Maps, where I created my own map with layers and made notes about each stop.
 You can see my New Zealand Road Trip map here.
 You can open the map in the Google Maps iPhone App.

 I used Pinterest (here’s a link to my board) and Tripadvisor to find interesting things to do.

-Rental car relocation is a thing – and can save you a ton of money if you aren’t looking for the buy and sell route.
-Usually the time frames are short – 3 days is very common.
+Rental car relocation is a thing – and can save you a ton of money if you aren’t looking for the buy-and-sell route.
+Usually, the time frames are short – 3 days is very common.
 But the cost is so incredibly low (or free).
-It sounds too good to be true, but we know of several people who have done it.
+It sounds too good to be true, but we know several people who have done it.

 It rained.
 A lot.

 Sand flies really suck.
 Their bites are very itchy and last for a really long time.

 In case you missed any of the posts about the road trip:

 Taupo Volcanic Zone